hluwa/community-plugins/README.md

 # Binary Ninja Community Plugins

 Plugins in this repository are provided by the community.
-Vector 35 LLC makes no guarantees to the quality, safety or efficacy of the plugins herein.
+Vector 35, Inc. makes no guarantees to the quality, safety or efficacy of the plugins herein.

+## Official Plugins

+This repository tracks third-party plugins, but many official plugins are provided by Vector 35 that offer additional functionality:

+ - [Example Plugins](https://github.com/Vector35/binaryninja-api/tree/dev/python/examples) are included with all installs of Binary Ninja and can [be installed](https://github.com/Vector35/binaryninja-api/tree/dev/python/examples#loading-plugins) from there
+ - [Official Samples](https://github.com/Vector35/official-plugins) a fully formed repository of official plugins
+ - [Sample Plugin](https://github.com/Vector35/sample_plugin) if you're looking for a template to build a new plugin from

 ## Installing Plugins